partial rent payment

 Deni and I talk about it all the time: your tenants will try to push your boundaries.
 It’s simply human nature.

-Many will try paying their rent on the third of the month, then the fifth, then the tenth.
-We all have many bills to pay, and some come with stiffer penalties than others when we delay paying them.
-If the utility company will report their late payment to the credit bureaus, plus hit them with a 10% late charge, and you won’t do anything if they pay the rent late, who do you think they’ll pay first?
+Many will try paying their rent on the third, fifth, and tenth of each month.
+We all have bills; some come with stiffer penalties than others when we delay paying them.
+If the utility company reports their late payment to the credit bureaus and hits them with a 10% late charge, and you won’t do anything if they pay the rent late, who do you think your tenant pays first?

 Most tenants will do it once to test your boundaries.
-As soon as they see that you mean business, they’ll prioritize the rent over their other bills.
+They’ll prioritize the rent over their other bills as soon as they see that you mean business.

-First of all, it’s worth noting that you can require all rents to be paid online, through a landlord software platform like, oh I don’t know, SparkRental!
-Our software lets you select whether you accept partial payments or not when you request the rent or security deposit.
+First, it’s worth noting that you can require all rent to be paid online through a landlord software platform like SparkRental!
+Our online rent collection service lets you select whether to accept partial payments when you request the rent or security deposit.

 That gives you complete control over accepting or declining payments.
 It’s far harder when you receive a money order in the mail.

 But if you do receive a partial rent check or money order in the mail, don’t deposit it.
-Call your tenant and let them know that you received it, but are not accepting it or depositing it until they pay the remaining balance.
-They can either come pick it up from you in person, or they can send the full unpaid rent balance owed.
+Call your tenant and let them know you received it but are not accepting it or depositing it until they pay the remaining balance.
+They can either come to pick it up from you in person or send the full unpaid rent online.

 That doesn’t mean you should be a jerk about it.
 Just explain politely and professionally that you don’t accept partial payments as a matter of policy, like most businesses.